 Maine is the final state on the Appalachian Trail and is 282 miles long.
-It has a more wild and rugged feel than other places along the trail which offers a very peaceful trekking experience.

 Don’t underestimate this section of the AT; it is arguably the most difficult state along the trail and takes nearly a month to complete.

 The elevation changes in Maine are drastic.
 The trail is not maintained as frequently as in the other states, there is more distance between resupplies, and there are less people out hiking.

 We wouldn’t recommend the Maine section for a first time backpacker.
 It’s best to get a few weeks of backpacking experience before taking on this state.

 Getting to the Trail: The Maine section of the Appalachian Trail begins near the town of Gorham, New Hampshire and ends near the town of Millinocket, Maine.
 There is no convenient public transportation option between these two towns.

 You can fly into Boston’s airport and take a bus to the town of Gorham, New Hampshire to begin your hike.

 Upon completion of Maine, we recommend renting a car to get back to the airport.

 Day 1: NH/ ME Border to Speck Pond Shelter & Campsite (10 miles)

 Day 2: Speck Pond Shelter & Campsite to Frye Notch Lean-To (10.4 miles)